How do I get to Moss Wood?

 What are the rooms like at Moss Wood?
 Are the bathrooms ensuite?

-The bedrooms do not have desks, but there are any number of places for writing.
-The main porch has two tables that are available for use outside of meetings and meals, as is the large kitchen table.
+There are any number of places for writing at Moss Wood.
+The main porch has two tables that are available for use outside of meetings and meals, and there is the large kitchen table.
 Some participants prefer to work on comfortable chairs, laptops to hand, and both the living room and the porch at Moss Wood have plenty to choose from.
+A desk can be supplied to your room upon request.

 You will also want to investigate working next door in the dining room at Hiram Blake Camp, which we have arranged as quiet workspace.
 This handsome room is well known in the area for the books that fill the walls and hang down from the ceiling, a library sorted and catalogued by the Reverend Maurice Venno, grandfather of Deb Ludlow, one of the current proprietors of the camp.